 - Diet: peccaries, anacondas, capybaras, deer, caiman, tapirs

-The largest cat on the South American continent, this jaguar is also the third largest cat in the world behind the lion and tiger.
-The South American jaguar is covered in a tan or yellow fur that is dotted with dark spots and rosetta patterns which camouflage the cat in the dense jungle.
+The largest cat on the South American continent, this jaguar is also the third-largest cat in the world behind the lion and tiger.
+The South American jaguar is covered in a tan or yellow fur that is dotted with dark spots and rosetta patterns that camouflage the cat in the dense jungle.

 The jaguar has a solid, muscular body with a broad head and strong jaws that deliver the most powerful bite of all the world’s big wildcats.